To encourage development towards a science and a technology of human-computer interaction, the Technical Committee will pursue the following Aims:

 est. 1975, revised 1987, 1991

-This working group aims to support practitioners, regulators and researchers to develop leading edge techniques in hazard analysis and the safety engineering of computer-based systems.
+This working group aims to support practitioners, regulators and researchers to develop leading edge techniques in resilience engineering, hazard analysis and safety engineering of interactive computer-based systems.
 Particular emphasis will be on the role of human error both in the development and in the operation of complex processes and on techniques that can be easily integrated into existing system engineering practices.
 Specifically, the aims are:

 to provide a framework for studying human factors that relate to systems failure;